ALFA-group/lipizzaner-ae-prune/README.md

 This repository is the official implementation of the work conducted in [Guiding Evolutionary AutoEncoder Training with Activation-Based Pruning Operators](https://doi.org/10.1145/3712256.3726449).

 ## About
-A question that remains open in deep learning is why deep models need to be trained at a greater capacity, i.e. with many more parameters, than the dimensionality of their inputs.
-This question is important because the high capacities of deep networks make them very expensive to train and still quite expensive to use for inference.
-Parameter pruning is a method of removing redundant parameters from a model while retaining high or even better performance.
-We explore a coevolutionary approach to autoencoder training and pruning and find that when scheduled correctly, it can be more effective for pruning models than traditional approaches and can be used to prune during the training of the model rather than at the end of training.
+Deep learning models often require training at a greater capacity (i.e., with more parameters) than the dimensionality of their inputs, which leads to high computational costs during training and inference.
+Parameter pruning removes redundant parameters while maintaining or improving performance.
+This study explores a coevolutionary approach to autoencoder training and pruning, demonstrating that when scheduled correctly, it can outperform traditional methods and enable pruning during training rather than post-training.

 ![Overview of Lipi](./assets/lipi-overview.jpg)